riordan/Logseq/pages/Goals - Signals - Measures.md

 - Goals-Signals-Measures is a process for collectively determining metrics created by Google in their paper introducing the [[HEART Framework]].
--
+- Being used as the basis for the [[Admap Experimentation Workshop]] -
 - ## Workshop Planning
 	- ### Resources: